SaladTechnologies/salad-cloud-docs/products/sce/guides/metavoice-tts-api.md

 natural-sounding and highly accurate.
 These advancements have led to widespread applications in various real-life scenarios, including voice assistants, audiobook narration, and accessibility tools for individuals with visual impairments or reading difficulties.
-In this article, we will explore the capabilities of one such TTS model, MetaVoice, and demonstrate how to leverage its features on Salad Cloud in a cloud-based environment.
+In this article, we will explore the capabilities of one such TTS model, MetaVoice, and demonstrate how to leverage its features on SaladCloud in a cloud-based environment.

 ** If you are looking for fast deployment of MetaVoice Endpoint on Salad move to [Deploying MetaVoice Endpoint to Salad](#deploying-metavoice-endpoint-to-salad) **